 [For a wonderful introduction, his 1963 album, 'Night Train' is a great place to start.
 It's easily his most commercially successful release.
 The final track, 'Hymn to Freedom' is my personal favourite.
 It was adopted as an anthem of the 1960's civil rights movement in North America.]

 In the decades before he passed, it is highly unlikely that Oscar could have taken on some young talented player in an attempt to teach him up to play like he does, particularly over the course of 2 to 3 years.
 Sure, if the young talent was a keen student with natural abilities, he or she would have been able to learn from Mr. Peterson.
 However, as their individual talent and intentions are likely different, the process would ultimately lead them to a very different destination.
 It's then fair to say that there is no guarantee this individuals playing would even be appreciated or enjoyed by fans of Oscars Peterson.
 Aside from talent, desire and effort, it also takes one other important thing to obtain proficiency: Time.
-It takes decades to reach a level of proficiency which could one day possibly be considered remarkable or masterful.
+It takes decades to reach a level of proficiency which could one day be considered remarkable or masterful.
 There are no shortcuts, particularly when it comes to the refinement of a craft.

 Fortunately with musical composition there typically are recordings which can be studied and analysed by future generations.
 In fact, is what directly inspires the next up and coming players.
 With hairdressing there is no such opportunity.
 While a photograph of one’s work is indeed a reference of sorts, it is a poor representation of how it actually came to be.
-Video still isn’t much better unless one would be able and willing to verbalise the entirety of a haircut and the thought processes involved.
+Video still isn’t much better unless one would be willing to verbalise the entirety of a haircut and the thought processes involved.
 This would be a particularly challenging endeavour as so much of the execution is instinctive.
 Even then, another persons interpretation of the process is bound to resolve in a different outcome.
 Is there no way then to pass along the accrued knowledge of a long career?
 Well, this blog hopefully serves to address that issue to a certain degree.

 Fully understanding and developing the tactile skills to set about successfully cutting someone’s hair takes many years.
 This ultimately has to be ones personal journey however they choose to go about it.
 I am a firm believer in autodidacticism.
 With this process of learning, one will avoid the bad habits and conventions the industry is known for.
-No matter how one chooses to pursue their development, it is will take countless repetitions of trial and error.
+No matter how one chooses to pursue their development, it will take countless sessions of trial and error.
 In this way, similar to how anyone achieves: lots and lots of practice.
 Paired with that period of tactile, experience based refinement are supportive abilities which also take at least a decade to develop understanding of.

 So what are the overall skills which can help with becoming a masterful hairdresser?
 A high level of dexterity of course is a start.
 An understanding of relative space (geometry) is another.
 Add in with that a highly critical, deductive personality type and one is definitely on the right track.
 Things then need to shift into other areas.
-One must have a solid understanding, ability and desire to communicate well with others.
+One must have a solid ability and desire to communicate well with others.
 Perception and emotional intelligence are both essential here.
 I recommend a semester or at least considered reading in basic psychology.
 Also helpful, is an understanding of touch.
 Researching and experiencing shiatsu will help greatly in that area.
 An overly analytical tendency is also important, if that wasn't already abundantly clear.

 Probably the most important quality however is just the desire to make people happy.
 Positive intentions will absolutely lead one in the correct direction.
 It seems simple but without that driving motivation a hairdresser will regularly come up short (pun intended).
 Now, it could be said that so far this all sounds like one just needs to be 'passionate' about their craft.
 While not incorrect, it must be stated that there are multiple layers to passion which need to be formed, guided and directed it into the proper channels.
 When properly aligned it will produce a type of cohesion which can result in consistent positive results.

 You may be thinking, “That’s all great but you’re missing the one key ingredient - creativity!”
 To that, I urge caution.
 In fact, this is precisely where many hairdressers (and clients for that matter) have it all wrong.
 Indeed, most individuals who enter into the industry think the dominate quality or trait one needs to possess is creativity.
 They think hairdressers are artists first and foremost.
-As my years in this industry have ticked over, I balk at this misguided thinking more and more.
+As my years in this industry have ticked over, I dispute this misguided thinking more and more.
 Creativity as the primary focus is exactly why so many clients are unhappy after a visit to a salon.
-With creativity at the primarily driver a hairdresser is not capable of truly seeing the person in the chair.
+With creativity as the primarily driver a hairdresser is not capable of truly seeing the person in the chair.
 They see hair and what they want it to become, regardless of what may be considered sensible for someone and how it will grow out.
 An unrefined hairdresser will often jump in with raw creativity and never look back.
 Yes, there needs to be some form of creative process involved in the act of cutting someones hair but it must be entwined with critical analysis, consideration and communication for the process to become well developed enough for a clients long term happiness and satisfaction.
 There must be balance.